muhammadsohaib60/muhammadsohaib60/README.md

 <h1 align="center">Hi 👋, I'm Muhammad Sohaib</h1>
 <h3 align="center">Founder at PresentaTech Innovations | AI Enthusiast | Entrepreneur | Top-rated on Upwork</h3>

-I am an Artificial Intelligence expert with 6 years of experience in Data Science, Machine Learning, Computer Vision, and Entrepreneurship.
+<h4> I am an Artificial Intelligence expert with 6 years of experience in Data Science, Machine Learning, Computer Vision, and Entrepreneurship. </h4>

-In the past 2 years, I've worked on various AI projects, such as LLMs, chatbots, AI apps, models, and web frameworks.
+<h2>In the past 2 years, I've worked on various AI projects, such as LLMs, chatbots, AI apps, models, and web frameworks.
 My passion for AI research keeps growing, and I am now focusing on this field full-time as the founder of Presentatech Innovations.
 I lead a team of 16 members and earn a five-digit USD income.
-I also manage a top-rated Upwork account.
+I also manage a top-rated Upwork account. </h2>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=muhammadsohaib60" alt="muhammadsohaib60" /></a> </p>